Bosen-Lian/bosen-lian.github.io/_pages/gallery.md

 ## Undergraduate Research

-Research posters/reports by undergraduate researchers
+Research posters/reports by undergraduate researchers.

+These projects are part of the lab's broader [education and outreach vision]({{ '/outreach/#education--outreach-vision' | relative_url }}).